fedevmoreno/the-washing-hands-sounds-good-soap-dispenser/README.md

 # The Washing Hands Sounds Good Soap Dispenser

-During this coronavirus pandemic, we have learned that the best way to fight this damn virus is to wash our hands often with :soap: and :droplet: for at least 20 seconds (according The Centers for Disease Control and Prevention).
+During Covid-19 Pandemic, we have learned that the best way to fight this damn virus is to wash our hands often with :soap: and :droplet: for at least 20 seconds (according The Centers for Disease Control and Prevention).
 And yes, it's true.
 It's a bit boring to wash your hands for 20 seconds.

 But what if during those endless 20 seconds we listened to an epic song that made us forget about time?